pedrobn23/Gourmet/README.md

 This project aims to generate a random meal, for my flatmates and myself to dinner each day.
 The plan is to increase the difficulty of the tools used as I learn more haskell.
 Maybe the use of tools became overengineering.
 If that happens it would mean that I have learned a lot :).

 pd: this project will forever be in alpha probably.
+pd2: If you want to do this, maybe golang or python are more useful for this purpose.
+Nonetheless, you won't learn haskell.

 ## Version 1